 The Beginning of Biological Development

-2016 Update: A team of scientists from Northwestern University have photographic documentation of the "flash of light" that occurs at the moment of fertilization.
+Flash of Life at Conception: A team of scientists from Northwestern University have photographic documentation of the "flash of light" that occurs at the moment of fertilization.
 See that here:

 THE BEGINNING OF BIOLOGICAL DEVELOPMENT